fundo89/openjack-test/Should You Hire an Electrical Contractor.md

 ### 7. Guarantees Their Work

 Many professionals will guarantee their work after they do it.
-This usually means that if you experience problems with the electrical work within a specified period of time, you are entitled to a free inspection and/or repair job.
+This usually means that if you experience problems with the electrical work within a specified period, you are entitled to a free inspection and/or repair job.
 This is why a lot of individuals and businesses trust professional companies when it comes to carrying out electrical work.

 ## Wrapping Up

 DIY can seem like the way to go when you have some pending electrical work because you get to save money.
 Indeed some jobs are small enough to pull off yourself.
 But some jobs require a professional to minimize the risk of making costly mistakes.

-Plus, there are a number of benefits you miss out on with DIY, from utilizing the contractor’s skill and knowledge to getting satisfaction guarantees on the work done.
+Plus, there are several benefits you will miss out on with DIY, from utilizing the contractor’s skill and knowledge to getting satisfaction guarantees on the work done.
 Overall, hiring an electrical contractor seems to be the better option over DIY.